radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/05-radiantone-universal-directory.md

 ### Creating New Entries

-IMPORTANT NOTE – The user you are logged into the Control Panel as must have rights to create users.
+>[!warning] The user you are logged into the Control Panel as must have rights to create users.

 To create new entries, select the parent location in the tree above where you want the entry created and click ![An image showing ](Media/add-new-entry-button.jpg).
 Select New Entry, New inetOrgPerson, New Active Directory User New OrganizationalUnit, or New Group.
 The sections below describe these default options including the object classes that are used.
 If you want to create entries using different types of object classes than the ones mentioned here, then choose the New Entry option and select the desired object class from the drop-down list.
 Only object classes available in the RadiantOne LDAP schema are shown here.
 If the desired object class is not shown, extend the RadiantOne LDAP schema first and then come back to this screen to add your entry.
 See the RadiantOne System Administration Guide for steps on extending the RadiantOne LDAP schema.

-><span style="color:red">**IMPORTANT NOTE – Creating/Modifying entries on the Directory Browser tab is not just for local Universal Directory stores.
+>[!warning] Creating/Modifying entries on the Directory Browser tab is not just for local Universal Directory stores.
 If a backend other than a local store is mounted under the naming context where you are creating/modifying entries, the backend source is modified accordingly.
-For example, if you are modifying a branch that represents an LDAP backend and you create a new user entry, that operation is sent to the backend (assuming the credentials stored in the connection string/data source to the backend has the appropriate rights to create users).**
+For example, if you are modifying a branch that represents an LDAP backend and you create a new user entry, that operation is sent to the backend (assuming the credentials stored in the connection string/data source to the backend has the appropriate rights to create users).

 #### New Entry